 Missions Philosophy & Guidelines

-Springs of Grace currently has two full-time missionaries from our church family serving in the Ukraine.
+Springs of Grace currently supports full time missionaries from our church family serving in the the Philippines, Albania and the Middle East as well as provided prayer support to missionaries in Ukraine.
 We also support missionaries in Mexico, China and Tanzania that have connections to our church family.
-We are extremely blessed to have over twenty others working towards going to the nations to spread the Gospel.

 We believe that missions exists where the worship of God doesn’t exist.
 We are not God and compared to the ultimate reality of the Creator God we are not much.
 God forever is the I AM God.
 All humanity is derivative and secondary.
 God always was and has no beginning.
 Man was created to make much of God.
 All things were made by Him and for Him (Colossians 1:16).
 Man has fallen short of the glory of God by exchanging God’s glory for lesser things.
 Even more – man is guilty in having Adam’s sin imputed to him.
 There are no exceptions to human sinfulness.
 All who come from Adam are in need of the second Adam.
 There is only One, Jesus Christ.
 There is no other way for anyone to get right with God but through God’s one remedy: the righteousness of Jesus Christ, and the power of His Spirit through faith.
 No other religion teaches this remedy besides biblical Christianity.
 God has revealed to us the diagnosis and God has revealed to us the remedy.
 He has shown it to us.
 He has made us love it and rejoice in it.
 We believe it is to be our joy and our passion to spread a passion for the supremacy of Christ in all things from the neighborhoods to the nations.
 Missions is God’s strategy for calling out of every tribe and tongue and nation a chosen people for the praise of the glory of His grace.